 Minimum wage applicable to the worker is approx. USD 120 per month.

 Foreign workers are required to have the proper visas and work permits in Ivory Coast, as established by immigration laws.
 Work permits must be secured for employees, and sponsored by a locally licensed and incorporated entity.
 Furthermore, residency and work permit forms are only available in French.
 These can be a problem for companies just entering the Ivory Coast market.
-If you have yet to complete the incorporation process you can use an outsourced management company or GEO Employer of Record to sponsor the employee for the necessary permits.

 |Category||Description of Visa|

 A short term visa (from 1 to 3 months) is guaranteed to foreign nationals upon submission of the related documents to the Embassy of Ivory Coast.